PhD in Community Health Sciences

 All doctoral candidates are expected to complete and defend a dissertation that is a significant contribution to the field, suitable for publication in a peer-reviewed journal of international repute.

-For more information about the PhD in Community Health Sciences at the LSUHSC, contact:
+For more information about the PhD in Community Health Sciences at LSUHSC, please refer to the student handbook or contact:

 William Robinson, PhD